Table of Contents

 Once the medical examination is cleared, the candidate is considered eligible for an appointment as an IPS officer.
 Once appointed, the IPS officer is required to undergo training at the National Police Academy in Hyderabad.
 This training lasts for two years.

-During this period, the officer learns about the laws and regulations pertaining to the Indian Police Service.
+During this period, the officer learns about the laws and regulations of the Indian Police Service.
 After successful completion of the training, the IPS officer is posted to a state or union territory, where he/she is responsible for maintaining law and order.

 The training for IPS officers: